JeanCHilger/learning-spring/README.md

 # learning-spring
-A repository made with the intention to learn some functionalities of the Spring Framework with a little bit of Angular.
+A repository made with the intention to learn some functionalities of the **Spring Framework** with a little bit of **Angular**.
 The files are not ordered by complexity.
 To see more details about an specific project click on the link.

+The list of "resources" or "features" used showa what is described and explained (in a introductory manner) inside the code, in form of comments.
+To see more complex information about them or about the concepts involved please see the [Spring documentation](https://spring.io/docs).
+You also may find very useful tutorials in [Spring guides](http://spring.io/guides).

 1. [hello-world](https://github.com/JeanCHilger/learning-spring/tree/master/hello-world):
     * Simple spring boot starter project created with **spring initializr** to manage simple **GET requests**.